-150 This is true for those expenses for which the utility is the counterparty; for the Illinois Solar for All Program, the State of Illinois is the counterparty to REC delivery contracts paid using the Renewable Energy Resources Fund.
+159 This is true for those expenses for which the utility is the counterparty; for the Illinois Solar for All Program, the State of Illinois is the counterparty to REC delivery contracts paid using the Renewable Energy Resources Fund.

-151 20 ILCS 3855/1-75(c)(1)(F).
+160 20 ILCS 3855/1-75(c)(1)(F).

 However, REC contracts carry uncertainty about when payments will commence because of the varying development times of renewable energy projects as well as payment schedules that span multiple years.
 As a result, the Agency must analyze not only what funds are available in a given delivery year, but also what budget may need to be reserved for future delivery years.
-As a simplified example, if forecasted expenses for a year are \$10 million less than the budget available for the year, but due to prior conducted procurements and programs the projected budget for the following year compared to expenses relies on that \$10 million being rolled over into that next delivery year to fully cover projected expenses, it would not make sense to conduct additional procurement activities in the current delivery year to create \$10 million in new commitments, as those funds would be needed for that future delivery year.
-Analyzing RPS budget availability requires being cognizant of the cascading impacts of commitments on future delivery years.
+As a simplified example, if forecasted expenses for a year are \$10 million less than the budget available for the year, but due to prior conducted procurements and programs the projected budget for the following year compared to expenses relies on that \$10 million being rolled over into that next delivery year to fully cover projected expenses, it would not make sense to conduct additional procurement activities in the current delivery year to create \$10 million in new commitments, as those funds would be needed for that future delivery year. -Analyzing RPS budget availability requires being cognizant of the cascading impacts of commitments on future delivery years.

-As shown in Table 3 11 and Table 3 12, the Agency has considered the budget impacts of:
+As shown in Table 3-11 and Table 3-12, the Agency has considered the budget impacts of:

-- Procurements and programs to date (REC quantities and payment obligations under existing contracts); - Funding allocations to the Illinois Solar for All Program; - Procurements and Adjustable Block Program blocks and REC prices proposed in this Plan; and - Estimates of activities in subsequent delivery years that would be proposed in subsequent Long-Term Plans to meet the 45 million RECs by 2030 target.
+- Procurements and programs to date (REC quantities and payment obligations under existing contracts); - Funding allocations to the Illinois Solar for All Program; - Scheduled May 2022 procurements for utility-scale wind, solar, and brownfield site photovoltaic projects, and remaining uncontracted capacity from the December 2021 reopening of the Adjustable Block Program; - Procurements and Adjustable Block Program blocks and REC prices proposed in this Plan; and - Estimates of activities in subsequent delivery years that would be proposed in subsequent Long-Term Plans to meet the 45 million RECs by 2030 target.